qpsolvers/mpc_qpbenchmark/.github/ISSUE_TEMPLATE/new_problem.md

 ---
 name: Submit a new problem
-about: Propose a new problem for the GitHub-FFA test set
+about: Propose a new problem for the MPC test set
 title: ''
 labels: ''
 assignees: ''